 Antibiotics should be reserved for SIBO and related conditions that either fail to respond to diet or involve the most severe symptoms such as uncontrolled weight loss, failure to thrive, steatorrhea (the body’s failure to digest fats), anemia, bleeding or bruising, night blindness, bone pain and fractures or severe autoimmune reactions.
 Even in these situations, diet will certainly be part of the solution.

-This is the second article on SIBO.
 If you liked this article, you may want to read: